Mljet Island is an untamed oasis suitable for anyone wanting a paradise away from Croatia’s bustling tourist trail.

 Every morning, we would wake up and then head out onto the patio to chat and have some Turkish coffee.
 Then, the father of the family would gear up to resume his post as a park ranger at Mljet National Park while Cailee and I got ready to explore.
 And so much exploring was done!

 5 Things To Do On Mljet Island, Croatia

 While Cailee and I stayed in the hamlet of Polače, if you’re looking to road trip the whole Island then Pomena, with its shops, bars, and restaurants, is the place to start.
 To start our road trip, Cailee and I rented the cutest little orange zipper with a Croatian cassette stuck (on a mysterious, logistically impossible loop) in the tape deck, and we were on our way.

-If you plan on doing this activity, know that you don’t need a map as, mentioned earlier, there is only one major road.
+If you plan on doing this activity, know that you don’t need a map as mentioned earlier, there is only one major road.
 However, make sure you pay attention to the road signs and only go as fast as you’re comfortable with.
-You’ll be going through a lot of small towns with kids playing and the road itself winds along with sheer rock race on one side and a steep drop off into the Adriatic on the other.
+You’ll be going through a lot of small towns with kids playing and the road itself winds along with sheer rock face on one side and a steep drop off into the Adriatic on the other.

 Additionally, because Mljet isn’t a very large Island, driving the entire length of it shouldn’t take you more than an hour.
 Cailee and I stopped a lot to take pictures and explore the small towns before heading to Limoni Beach where we had dinner and lounged in the sun.